The Nikon Z8 features two memory card slots. The first slot accepts CFExpress Type-B memory cards, and the second can take UHS-II V90.

 If you go to 12-bit RAW or Prores, you will need very fast cards.

-When ordering a CFExpress or UHS-II card, you can match the Sustained write speed with the MB/s to see what speed card you need for what recording format you would like to shoot in.
+When ordering a CFExpress or UHS-II card, match the Sustained write speed with the MB/s to determine the speed card you need for the recording format you want to shoot in.

 UHS-II V60 cards have a sustained write speed of 60MB/s, and UHS-II V90 cards have a sustained write speed of 90MB/s.
 Both are fast enough for H.265, which records at 50MB/s in the Nikon Z8.